 Architecture Evolution Plan (AEP)

-In September 2007, the Air Force upgraded from the original, legacy master control station to an entirely new one built with more current technologies.
-The Architecture Evolution Plan replaced outdated mainframe computers with a modern, distributed IT architecture.
-This improved the flexibility and responsiveness of GPS operations and paved the way forward for the next generation of GPS space and control capabilities.
-Learn more at AF.mil...
+In 2007, the Air Force implemented the Architecture Evolution Plan, replacing the original, mainframe-based master control station with an entirely new one built on modern IT technologies.
+The AEP system improves the flexibility and responsiveness of GPS operations and paves the way forward for the next generation of GPS space and control capabilities.
+Learn more at AF.mil

-Utilizing commercial off-the-shelf products, AEP improves both monitor stations and ground antennas -- substantially improving the sustainability and accuracy of GPS.
-AEP is capable of managing all of the satellites in the constellation, including the new block IIF satellites.
-AEP also features an alternate master control station, a fully operational backup for the MCS.
+Utilizing commercial off-the-shelf products, AEP also improved GPS monitor stations and ground antennas, substantially enhancing sustainability and accuracy.
+AEP is capable of managing all satellites in the constellation, including the new Block IIF satellites.
+AEP features an alternate master control station, a fully operational backup for the MCS.

 Launch and early orbit, Anomaly resolution, and Disposal Operations (LADO)